csorianot/godmc_wiki/Phenotype-and-covariate-data.md

 0.16438292 0.1637806 -8.673617e-19 -1.042249e-19 0.11164848 0.3932823 0.25849168
 ```

-In the `config` file of the pipeline, if cell counts are required (e.g. it is not a single cell type sample) then set:
+In the `config` file of the pipeline, if cell counts adjustments in the statistical models are required (e.g. it is not a single cell type sample) then set:

 ```
 cellcounts_required="yes"